APPLICATION SUBMISSION DEADLINE: March 1st

 - Event sponsorship

-- Food/drink at events, conferences or lectures
+- Food/drink at events

 - Bursaries and scholarships

 - Costs for projects that have commenced or were completed prior to application